jeevesh415/cosmos-evaluator/docs/deployment.md

 ## Environment Configuration for Production

+Please add the following environment variables to a `~/.cosmos_evaluator/.env` file for your deployment environment configuration:

 ### Port Configuration

 The `UVICORN_PORT` environment variable controls the port the service listens on inside the container.
 This is useful when running multiple services on the same host or behind a load balancer: